 The extensive six month program of Air Cavalry Combat Brigade Test I conducted at Ft.
 Hood, Texas and administered by the U.S. Army’s Modem Army Selected Systems Test, Evaluation and Review, Project MASSTER, had concluded.
 The Test was an effort to study and evaluate how experience and lessons that had been learned in the application of air assault and attack helicopter capabilities developed and applied in Viet Nam might apply to a European situation against Soviet ground forces.
-The 1st Cavalry Division had been returned from Viet Nam and reorganized as a tri-capability division with one armored brigade, one attack helicopter brigade, and one air assault brigade to support the test.
+The 1st Cavalry Division had been returned from Viet Nam and reorganized as a tri-capability division.
+It comprised one armored brigade, one attack helicopter brigade, and one air assault brigade to support the test and other evaluation of concepts applying the attack helicopter and other aviation capabilities against an armored ground force on the plains of Europe.

 The division’s 1st Brigade’s 2nd Battalion, 12th Cavalry Regiment’s Company A had seen its 1st Platoon placed under the operational control of Company A, 1st Battalion, 13th Armored Regiment for the 6 months of Test I. The platoon had returned to the control of Company A at the conclusion of the test.
 The company was now contemplating deployment with the entire 2nd Battalion for the several weeks of maneuver that would comprise Test II.
 Due to other missions and funding, the other elements of Company A had had limited opportunity to train and exercise tactically over the preceding 6 months.

-As well, a new company commander had taken command two months earlier.
+As well, a new company commander had taken command four months earlier.
 Though an infantry captain, the company commander had had no prior experience with mechanized infantry.
-An opened minded officer with prior enlisted service most as a non-commissioned officer, the new company commander had called the 1st platoon leader to his office for a meeting shortly after assuming command of the company.
+An open minded officer with prior enlisted service most as a non-commissioned officer, the new company commander had called the 1st platoon leader to his office for a meeting several weeks after assuming command of the company.

 The purpose of the meeting was to discuss development of a plan to tap into the maneuver expertise developed by the platoon leader and soldiers of the 1st platoon by devising an accelerated training program to bring the company and its platoons to an enhanced level of maneuver proficiency.
+The program would activate shortly after the 1st platoon was released from operational control of Company A, 1st Battalion, 13th Armor.
 There was a limited time window to put a training effort in motion before the company would deploy for Test II.
 Time was of the essence.

 To emphasize the intensity, the platoons would be exercised in various tactical movement, defense and attack missions and scenarios in lanes allowing units to observe the veteran 1st platoon, than execute critique and execute again until comfortable with the movement and employment of tracks, squads and platoons on the different scenarios to the standard the 1st platoon leader indicated.

 The company commander issued the order to deploy and the company training officer took control of the company for the exercise.
-For a week the platoons of the company savored the unique flavor of dust of Central Texas as they went through one iteration of movement to contact, attack, defend and do it again with feed back and lessons learned sessions worked in.
+For a week the platoons of the company savored the unique flavor of the dust of Central Texas as they went through one iteration after the other of movement to contact, attack, defend and do it again with feed back and lessons learned sessions worked in.

 By the end of the week, the platoons and their squads were comfortably proficient in these exercises.
 The squads, platoons and their vehicle crews had become confident in their equipment and their ability to exercise it in these maneuvers.
 Attention had also been given to mounted land navigation and command and control communications.